PrioritySoftware/PrioritySoftware.github.io/_sdk/WINHTML.md

 ### Setting the Print Format
 At this point you should know the EXEC of the document you want to run and the number of the print format you want to display.

- In the SQLI step of the procedure that runs the form interface for the Sales Orders form, add the following commands after execution of the form interface:

 ```sql
 /* this code defines the format that will be used to print the document; in the current example, it is assumed that we want to use print format -5 */
 :EXEC = 0;